Recreational Use of Stormwater Ponds

 Anyone who skates on ponds needs to consider the ice safety and thickness.
 High risk areas at the pond inlets and outlets that carry water through the pond are marked on signage at the ponds.

-For the nine ponds that are signed and designated for winter use, ice thickness is measured by Fire and Protective Services until it reaches 40.6 cm (16 inches).
-At 30.5 cm (12 inches), warning signs posted around the ponds are covered and the pond is open for use under the conditions outlined in the policy.
+For the nine ponds that are signed and designated for winter use, ice thickness is measured by the Saskatoon Fire Department until an ice thickness of 40.6 cm (16 inches) is reached.
+At that time, warning signs posted around the ponds are covered and the pond is open for use under the conditions outlined in the policy.
+Note: the Recreational Use of Storm Water Retention Ponds policy is currently being reviewed.

 Vehicles are not permitted on the ice.
 Small, push-model snow blowers are allowed.
 Users assume all risk and maintenance responsibilities for the ice, (i.e., flooding, shovelling, safety, etc).